 It is the only state that is entirely within the area served by the Appalachian Regional Commission; the area is commonly defined as “Appalachia.”

-West Virginia’s capital is Charleston, and it is ranked 38th in population in the United States.
+West Virginia’s capital is Charleston, ranked 38th in population in the United States.

 The current flag of West Virginia was adopted in March of 1962 and consists of a pure white field bordered by a blue stripe with the coat of arms of West Virginia in the center, wreathed by Rhododendron maximum and topped by an unfurled red ribbon reading “State of West Virginia.”